hirosystems/docs/docs/smart-contracts/clarinet.md

 This command creates a new directory and populates it with boilerplate configuration and testing files.
 The `toml` files located in the `settings` directory control the Clarinet environment.
-For example, the `Devnet.toml` file contains definitions for wallets in the local REPL environment, and their starting balances (in STX).
+For example, the `Devnet.toml` file contains definitions for wallets in the local REPL environment and their starting balances (in STX).

 ```toml
 ...